 To anyone who is struggling today as any other day, know that you are not alone.
 Have courage and try to find some light in the darkness to hold onto.
 Think of those you love and have hope that things will get better.

-Be gentle with yourself and and remember that it’s okay not to be ecstatically filled with happiness and joy if that is not how you feel.
-Be kind to others and remember that while the Christmas season heightens joy and happiness for many people, it heightens feelings of loneliness, anxiety and hopelessness in many people too, even those who may seem to epitomise the holiday spirit.
+Be gentle with yourself and and remember that it’s okay not to be ecstatically filled with happiness and joy if that is just not how you feel.
+Most importantly, be kind to others and remember that while the Christmas season heightens joy and happiness for many people, it heightens feelings of loneliness, anxiety, hopelessness and pain in many others.